Maysville station

 Maysville station is a train station in Maysville, Kentucky, serving Amtrak, the United States' national passenger rail service.
+It is a contributing property to the West Second Street Historic District.

 It was built around 1918 by the Chesapeake and Ohio Railway in the Georgian style.
 It stands at the corner of West Front Street and Rosemary Clooney Street.
 It serves Amtrak's Cardinal trains 50 and 51, and has no station agent or station services.
 The tracks, once owned by the Chesapeake and Ohio Railway, are owned by CSX Transportation.